leeyawnz/DevSecOps/Docker/README.md

 docker build -t website:latest .
 ```
 > Builds an image with name and tag of website:latest using the Dockerfile in the pwd (reference by the dot).

+### Caching and Layers
+When building an image, Docker is able to utilize caching to check for differences in the new image you're building. \
+So bear in mind when buildng an image, think about what changes and what does not and utilize caching so that building an image would be faster.